 A copy of the article should be submitted with the synopsis and critique.

-4. In-Class Presentation: Each student will give a brief (15 minute) in-class presentation on a relevant course topic that will be chosen by the instructor.
+4. In-Class Presentation: A student may choose to give a brief (15 minute) in-class presentation on a relevant course topic that will be chosen by the instructor.